Please read these lists carefully. When campers arrive well prepared for the weather and events at camp, the camp experience is more enjoyable!

 PLEASE DO NOT BRING

-Tablets, computers, radios, music players, video games, headsets, ear buds, or any other electrical equipment, money, jewelry or anything else of value.
+Phones, tablets, computers, radios, music players, video games, headsets, ear buds, or any other electrical equipment, money, jewelry that needs to be removed, or anything else of value.
 These things will be collected by leaders and returned at the end of camp.
-Phones may be used only for photos, must be kept on airplane mode.
 Charging will not be available.